rocketpoolgmc/rocketpool-gmc/meta/bounty-data-template.md

 creation-date: <YYYY-MM-DD or leave blank>
 external-status: <open/unavailable/closed>
 summary:
-reward: <Min and max reward FOR INDIVIDUAL BOUNTY HUNTER>
+reward:
   unit: <RPL/USD>
-  max: <Equal for no range>
+  max: <Max reward for FOR INDIVIDUAL BOUNTY HUNTER, Equal to min for no range>
-  min: <Equal for no range>
+  min: <Min reward for FOR INDIVIDUAL BOUNTY HUNTER, Equal to max for no range>
 repeatable: <true/false>
 expiry: <delete if no expiry>
 application-url: